Nisar Khuhro

-Senator Nisar Ahmad Khuhro (نثار احمد کھوڑو) is a Pakistani Sindhi politician who has been the member of the Senate of Pakistan since March 2022.
-He is also the President of Pakistan Peoples Party's Sindh chapter.
+Senator Nisar Ahmad Khuhro (نثار احمد کھوڑو) is a Pakistani politician from Sindh, currently serving as a member of the Senate of Pakistan since March 2022.
+He is also the President of the Sindh chapter of the Pakistan Peoples Party (PPP).

 Early life and family

-Khuhro was born on 22 September 1950 in Larkana, Sindh, Pakistan.
-He got his primary education from Pilot Secondary School in Larkana and passed his Intermediate from DJ collage in Karachi.
-He has done his graduation from Karachi University and received his vocational education in Frankfurt, Germany.
+Born on 22 September 1950 in Larkana, Sindh, Khuro received his primary education from Pilot Secondary School in Larkana, completed his Intermediate studies at D. J. Sindh Government Science College in Karachi, and graduated from Karachi university.
+He also pursued vocational education in Frankfurt, Germany.